 So, much can go very,very wrong with IPAB but it gets even worse.
 Go here to read a recent commentary by George Will which discusses the chilling thought that the IPAB may not be stoppable.
 It may well be " entrenched".

-Entrenchment refers to one legislative body passing a law that contains provisions that prohibit later legislature from repeal the law.
+Entrenchment refers to one legislative body passing a law that contains provisions that prohibit later legislatures from repealing the law.

 Can a legislative body really pass a law that contains a wording to prohibit further changes in that law?Is the IMAB really an immutable entity?

 Eric Posner discusses it here and, as best I can translate it from the legal dialect academic lawyers speak into everyday English is that the Supreme Court has decided that they cannot allow that but as with anything that might be litigated there are at least as many sides to the issue as there are interests who can loose or gain from a decision and Supreme Courts sometimes change its mind.

 It is hard to find a better summation that the one penned by Mr. Will in his above cited recent column: